 10 Women Leading the Sustainable Fashion Movement

 We live in an incredible time of change.
 The sustainable fashion frontier is being dominated by businesswomen, scientists, artists, designers and socialites who are tired of the waste from the fashion industry that’s polluting our world and beating down the hands behind our clothes.
 The consumerist game is exhausting.
-These fashion leaders’ work is a force of change against the exploitative practice of manufacturing and toxic supply chains.
+These leaders in sustainable fashion are a force of change against the exploitative practice of manufacturing and toxic supply chains.
 It is a call for justice.

 Together, we are building a new history that celebrates and writes these incredible women in their entirety.
 Because who runs the world?
 Well, us and Beyoncé know it- girls.
-Here are 10 women leading the sustainable fashion movement that inspire and motivate us each day:
+Here are 10 women leaders in sustainable fashion that inspire and motivate us each day:

 1. Stella McCartney